isomerpages/csc-corp/_who-we-are/Organisational Structure.md

 </style>

-<p>CSC's Institutes, Enterprise Technology Group and Strategy and Corporate Group work to help us achieve our mission of preparing public officers for the future.
+<p>CSC's Institutes, Enterprise Technology Group, and Strategy and Corporate Group work to help us achieve our mission of preparing public officers for the future.
 Find out about how we're organised and what we do.                            </p>

 <hr>
 <div class="grid-container">